 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, West Lebanon has relatively fewer families with younger children, and/or college students.
 Combined, this makes West Lebanon a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-As is often the case in a small town, West Lebanon doesn't have a public transportation system that people use for their commute.
+West Lebanon is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in West Lebanon in 2022 was $35,100, which is upper middle income relative to Indiana, and middle income relative to the rest of the US.
-This equates to an annual income of $140,400 for a family of four.
+The per capita income in West Lebanon in 2022 was $36,329, which is upper middle income relative to Indiana, and middle income relative to the rest of the US.
+This equates to an annual income of $145,316 for a family of four.
+However, West Lebanon contains both very wealthy and poor people as well.

 The people who call West Lebanon home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of West Lebanon residents report their race to be White.
-Important ancestries of people in West Lebanon include English, German, Swedish, Scottish, and Irish.
+Important ancestries of people in West Lebanon include German, English, Irish, Scottish, and Swedish.

 The most common language spoken in West Lebanon is English.
 Other important languages spoken here include Italian and Spanish.